Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$

 where the combination must be invariant under the point group, i.e., must belong to the trivial irrep $A_{1g+}$.
-Table \ref{tab:form_factor_times_basis_matrices_TR_even} shows the possible TR-even products of irreps for the basis matrices and the form factors, as well as the minimum order $l$ of polynomial form factors.
-As noted, in $H_N(\mathbf{k})$ only combinations belonging to $A_{1g+}$ can occur, they are highlighted by bold face.
+Table \ref{tab:form_factor_times_basis_matrices_TR_even} shows the possible TR-even products of irreps for the basis matrices and the form factors.
+As noted, in $H_N(\mathbf{k})$ only combinations belonging to $A_{1g+}$ can occur, these are highlighted by bold face.